 #3: Your Dated Appliances are Using All the Energy

 We won’t spend too long here, but your old appliances could be sucking up too much energy.
 If you try other fixes on this list, but still have no luck, this might be the culprit.
-Water heaters, HVAC machines, and old refrigerators are big offenders.
+Water heater repair Las Vegas, and old refrigerators are big offenders.
 Washer and dryers can be, too.

 If your appliances are older, there are likely newer, energy-efficient models available on the market that can save you significant amounts.